alma-cdk/project/docs/MIGRATION-GUIDE-0-to-1.md

 ## Tagging behavior changes

-Due to a bug in `v0`, the `Contact` and `Organization` tags were NOT applied as they were intended; This bug was fixed in `v1` which means that _by default_, upgrading from v0→v1 most likely introduces CloudFormation diff:
+Due to a bug in `v0`, the `Contact` and `Organization` tags were NOT applied as they were intended; This bug was fixed in `v1` which means that _by default_, upgrading from v0→v1 most likely introduces CloudFormation diff.
+Example:

 ![CloudFormation Diff example when upgrading from v0 to v1](/assets/v0-to-v1-tag-diff.png)